Homepage > Help for Adult Social Care Employers – Sponsoring Workers > Employer Guide; Sponsoring and supporting migrant workers in the care sector

 Social worker smiling

 This guide is designed to help you understand the core principles and requirements of immigration rules in relation to sponsorship and the key responsibilities which come with employing sponsored workers.
 It signposts helpful information to support and advise you to help your recruitment of sponsored workers be a success and legal.
 There have been a variety of changes in March / April 2024 with Immigration rules, and it is a complex area to navigate.
 For this reason, it is always important to check you are referring to the latest government guidance and regulations available.
 If you choose to download and save guidance documents, just make sure you double check it is still the latest version.
 There should be a date displayed and when it was last updated.
+The Home Office Approved Sponsor Self-Assessment Tool will help you assess if you are meeting your sponsorship responsibilities and help you prepare for a Home Office Inspection; access the document here.

 Social Worker with the patient